-Maintain and track documentation on operational performance and service requests of the LBNL access control, closed circuit TV, security devices and related systems.
+Maintain and track documentation on operational performance and service requests of the LBNL access control, CCTV, security devices, and related systems.

-Establish self as a System Administrator to the Physical Access Control System and Video Management System.
+Learn to be a System Administrator to the Physical Access Control System (PACS) and Video Management System (VMS).

-Provide information related to project as-built documentation to be developed into 'as-built' drawings.
+Provides information related to project as-built documentation to be developed into "As built" drawings.

 Interpret blueprints, schematics, manuals, and other specifications to determine installation procedures.

-Ability to obtain LBNL Qualified Electrical Worker (QEW) designation for low voltage work.
+Ability to obtain and LBNL Qualified Electrical Worker (QEW) for low voltage work.

-Provide technical support / training to the lab community on physical and video management systems, Access Managers and Badge station operations as needed.
+Provide technical support/training to the LBNL community on physical and video management systems, Access Managers (SAM), and Badge station operations.

-Associates degree in Electronics Engineering Technology, Computer Science or Computer Technology or the equivalent in formal military or industrial training is preferred.
+An AA degree in Electronics Engineering Technology, Computer Science, or Computer Technology or the equivalent in formal military or industrial training is preferred.

-2+ years of related experience in the areas of access control, security, public address systems, and closed circuit TV systems.
+2+ years of related experience in the areas of access control, security, public address systems, and CCTV systems.

-Ability to climb stairs and ladders, work from heights and confined spaces, and lift 50 lbs.
+Ability to climb stairs and ladders, work from heights and confined spaces, and lift 23 kg (50 lbs.).

 Valid Driver's license.

-Knowledge of IP-based and electronic security systems and electronic communication systems.
+Knowledge of IP based and electronic security systems.

-Knowledge of basic electricity such as AC/DC theory, ohms law, and a digital volt/ohm meter.
+Knowledge of basic electricity such as AC/DC theory, ohms law, ability to read and understand a digital volt/ohm meter.